AliMora83/URL_Tracker/README.md

 <h1 align="center">URL Tracker</h1>

   <p align="center">
    The aim of this extension is to conveniently insert, save and delete URLs.
-It is a local web extention built using HTML, CSS and JavaScript.
+It is a local web extention built using HTML, CSS and JavaScript..
     <br />
     <a href="https://rebrand.ly/url_tracker">Download Extention</a>
     ·